Last Updated on

 - Wash 8 jelly jars and set aside.
 Run through the sanitize cycle of your dishwasher if desired.

-    - Heat the water to simmer and add the jars to the pot, without lid.
+- Heat the water to simmer and add the jars to the pot, without the lids.

 - Add water to a separate small saucepan and set to simmer.
 Add the lids and rings to this pan.

 - Heating the jars will prevent breaking when you add the hot jelly to the jars.